awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-process-shutdown.md

 ## \(Optional\) Delete the Load Balancer<a name="as-shutdown-lbs-delete-lbs-cli"></a>

-Note that you can skip this step if your Auto Scaling group is not registered with an Elastic Load Balancing load balancer or you want to keep the load balancer for future use\.
+Skip this step if your Auto Scaling group is not registered with an Elastic Load Balancing load balancer, or if you want to keep the load balancer for future use\.

 **To delete your load balancer**